cloudfoundry/system-metrics-release/README.md

 [![CI Badge][ci-badge]][ci-pipeline]
 ===================================================

 Components required to collect system metrics from BOSH-deployed vms.
+The architecture is described in this [diagram][system-metrics-architecture]

 ### System Metrics Agent
 A standalone agent to provide VM system metrics via a prometheus-scrapable endpoint.
 A list of metrics